pixie-io/docs.px.dev/content/en/02-installing-pixie/04-install-schemes/03-helm.md

 ### Deploying Non-Operator Pixie

 In general, we recommend you deploy the operator-managed version of Pixie.
-The operator helps rollout configuration changes, surface deployment status, and auto-repairs common error states.
+The operator helps roll out configuration changes, surface deployment status, and auto-repair common error states.
 However, we also offer a non-operator deployment of Pixie.
 The deploy options and values available with the operator-managed version of Pixie are the same.

 ```bash
 # Add the Pixie Vizier chart.